vinh1988/FedAvgBART/README.md

 @inproceedings{pham2025federated,
-  title={A Federated Learning Approach using Pre-trained BART Models for Text Classification and Generation Tasks}, author={Pham, Quang-Vinh and Le, Xuan-Tuyen and Le, Quang-Hung}, year={2025}
+  title={A Federated Learning Approach using Pre-trained BART Models for Text Classification and Generation Tasks}, author={Pham, Quang-Vinh and Le, Xuan-Tuyen and Le, Quang-Hung}, booktitle={17th International Conference on Frontiers of Information Technology, Applications and Tools}, year={2025}
 }
 ```